-A consent holder must notify Market Services in writing within 14 days of being convicted of any criminal offence.
+A consent holder must notify the Markets Service in writing within 14 days of being convicted of any criminal offence.

 The consent holder shall not permit any person under the age of 17 years to engage in street trading activities.